anna099/hegel/culture/1-intro.md

-contemporaries, did not think of the ancient era as separated from modernity by the so-called 'Middle Ages'.[^7] On this view, for Hegel as for Nietzsche, the first signs of modernity are present in the birth of the Christian conception of selfhood.
+contemporaries, did not think of the ancient era as separated from modernity by the so-called 'Middle Ages'.[^7] On this view, for Hegel as for Nietzsche, the first signs of modernity are present in the birth of the Christian conception of selfhood, and when I refer to 'modernity' in the Hegelian context, this should be understood as *including* the medieval era.
 So, while Solomon is partially right -- the *Phenomenology* is not a literal history, as I have explained above -- he is wrong to find an 'omission' in the book.
 The present chapter takes us on a route from medieval Christianity through the Enlightenment and up to the climax of the French Revolution, in a manner that, admittedly, may be more logical than chronological.

 To close the introductory section of this chapter, Hegel gives a summary of the entire section in one long paragraph.
 Spirit has become divided, opposed within